rithmschool/javascript-assessment/readme.md

 ### `once`

-This function accepts a function and returns a new function that can only be invoked once.
+This Higher Order Function accepts a function and returns a version of that function that can only be invoked once.
 If the function is invoked more than once, it should return `undefined`.

+**Hint: Use Closure.**

 ```js
 function add(a, b) {